 The SAP Position on the Teradata Lawsuit

-SAP hires the most expensive lawyers that money can buy, but the argument put forward by SAP’s attorneys make no sense.
+SAP hires the most expensive lawyers that money can buy, but the argument put forward by SAP’s attorneys makes no sense.
 And there is something very odd about the Teradata lawsuit.
 First, anticompetitive actions are supposed to be followed up by the FTC, not brought through the court system.
 But the FTC has stopped performing its function, with industry after industry entirely monopolized with the FTC doing nothing about it.

-Now, usually this lawsuit could be settled by SAP writing a big check to Teradata.
+Now, usually, this lawsuit could be settled by SAP writing a big check to Teradata.
 The terms would be sealed, and all we would have left to guide us as to what happened is the initial complaint filing and the motion to dismiss.
 But this is where the situation with HANA comes into play.

 The Problem with HANA

-Other companies like Huawei bet big on HANA, thinking that HANA was an up and coming new database that they could build a business around.
+Other companies like Huawei bet big on HANA, thinking that HANA was an up-and-coming new database that they could build a business around.

 In our article, SAP’s Layoffs and a Brightwork Warning on HANA,

 By doing this, SAP would buy Teradata’s silence, end the lawsuit, and allow SAP to access Teradata’s products and talent.
-SAP could simply rename Teradata products as HANA and then port existing customers over to Teradata (HANA).
+SAP could rename Teradata products as HANA and then port existing customers over to Teradata (HANA).
 Teradata’s products are far superior to what SAP has created in HANA.